 This common occurrence falls into the classification of exposure to blood from an unknown SP.
 A “found needle” is the classic occurrence.
 No documented cases of HIV transmission from a “found needle” outside of a healthcare setting in the US have occurred.
 Therefore, the PEPline generally discourages PEP in these cases.
-Even within health care settings, “found needles” have only been implicated in 3 cases of transmission over the past 2 decades.
+Even within health care settings, “found needles” have only been implicated in two cases of transmission over the past two decades.

 How should a human bite be managed?